DevelDoe/devel-react/readme.md

 ### v 1.0 Release
 *This Concludes version 1 of the project, the project can now be used to quickly deploy professional React web applications.*

+## Whats next?
+I would start by adding somekind of backend/database and authentication.